 Dear Linda,

-It's not bad if you only exceed the 10-day limit in one month.
-If you then go back to a correspondingly smaller number the next month, this will even out.
-What is problematic, however, is the development that shows a continuous increase in the number of days taken over the past few months, e.g. 7, 8, 12, 14, 16, etc. It must then be assumed that an increase in recurrences is occurring and that an MOC has developed .
+It's not a problem if you exceed the 10-day limit for just one month.
+If you then reduce the number of pills accordingly the following month, this will even out.
+However, a trend that shows a continuous increase in the number of pill days taken over the past few months is problematic, for example, 7, 8, 12, 14, 16, etc. In this case, it must be assumed that there is an increase in relapses and that medication overuse headache (MOH) has developed.

 Kind regards